ysmood/nofs/readme.md

         	# The current working directory to search.
         	cwd: ''

-        	# Call fn only when it is a file.
+        	# Call iter only when it is a file.
-        	isFnFileOnly: false
+        	isIterFileOnly: false

         	# Whether to include the root directory or not.
         	isIncludeRoot: true